khazar08/azerbaijani-LLM/README.md

 # Azerbaijani Instruction-Following LLM

-Fine-tuned a 3B multilingual LLM for Azerbaijani instruction-following (LoRA on Apple Silicon);
-built a native-authored eval set and a human + LLM-judge harness with documented failure-mode analysis.
+Fine-tuned a 3B multilingual LLM for Azerbaijani instruction-following (LoRA on Apple Silicon), built a native-authored eval set and a human + LLM-judge harness with documented failure-mode analysis.

 > **Headline result:** Fine-tune beats few-shot base on structured benchmarks — Belebele +8pp